Central Michigan vs. South Alabama prediction, odds: 2025 Showdown in St. Pete picks

-Central Michigan vs. South Alabama odds, prediction: 2025 Showdown in St. Pete picks from proven model
+Central Michigan vs. South Alabama odds, prediction, time: 2025 Showdown in St. Pete picks from proven model

 SportsLine's model simulated Central Michigan Chippewas vs. South Alabama Jaguars 10,000 times and revealed its 2025 Showdown in St. Pete Tournament men's college basketball picks

 Tipoff from the MacArthur Center in St. Petersburg, Fla., is set for 11 a.m.
 ET.
 The all-time series is tied 1-1, with Central Michigan posting a 74-70 win in last year's season opener.
-South Alabama is a 3.5-point favorite in the latest Central Michigan vs. South Alabama odds from SportsLine consensus, while the over/under for total points scored is 144.5.
-Before making any Central Michigan vs. South Alabama picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.
+The Jaguars are 5.5-point favorites in the latest Central Michigan vs. South Alabama odds from SportsLine consensus, while the over/under for total points scored is 144.5.
+Before making any South Alabama vs. Central Michigan picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: